Rodgath/dilaz-panel/README.md

 Feel free to use this admin panel in your __premium__ and __commercial__ projects.

 ## How to use
-1. Download and install [Dilaz Panel](https://github.com/Rodgath/Dilaz-Panel-Plugin/archive/master.zip) plugin
+1. Download and install [Dilaz Panel](https://github.com/Rodgath/Dilaz-Panel-Plugin/archive/master.zip) plugin.
 2. Download [Dilaz Panel Options](https://github.com/Rodgath/Dilaz-Panel-Options) and add it into your WordPress project.

 ## Example of how to use Dilaz Panel in a theme